 All grades are determined by the instructor in charge of a specific course.
-Grade points are earned for coursework as follows: "A" is four (4) grade points for each hour of course credit, "B" is three (3) grade points for each hour of course credit, "C" is two (2) grade points for each hour of course credit, and "D" is one (1) grade point for each hour of course credit.
+Grade points are earned for coursework as follows: "A" is four (4) grade points for each hour of course credit, "C" is two (2) grade points for each hour of course credit, and "D" is one (1) grade point for each hour of course credit.